Skip to content

 7.0.17 After the application of fish fertiliser to pasture there must be an interval of at least one month, or until all visible signs of the application have disappeared (whichever is longer), before animals graze the land.

-7.0.18 Recommended Manures and fertilisers that can have a negative effect on soil microbial life and/or which contain heavy metals should be avoided.
+7.0.18 Manures and fertilisers that can have a negative effect on soil microbial life and/or which contain heavy metals must be avoided.

 7.0.19 Water sources on the farm must be managed and maintained to prevent environmental pollution.